godcrampy/portfolio/README.md

 The entire project was implemented mainly using gatsby and jamstack .
 Sass and javascript were majorily used for the designing purpose .
 The code avoided the use of any html pages as all the html tags were encoded within the javascript itself .

-React is a JavaScript library for building user interfaces.
-One of the most beautiful libraries with which you can encode the html tags itself and run the entire program .
+React is a JavaScript library for building user interfaces with which you can encode the html tags itself and run the entire program .

 Gatsby is a free and open source framework based on React and it was used to build faster website .
 JAMstack stands for JavaScript, APIs, and Markup and is preferred to create a flexible and an easier web development architecture based on client-side javascript , resuable APIs and prebuilt Markup .